About Kiran

 … that little con, eventually, became Furry Weekend Atlanta (currently, the fourth largest furry con).
 I could dedicate a whole section just to FWA.
 It became my main fandom involvement, and a big part of my life.
 I also assisted heavily with Rocket City Furmeet for a number of years, and volunteered at Mephit Furmeet, Anthrocon and a couple of other cons as well.

-At first, Kiran was a wolf.
+At first, Kira was a wolf.
 I ended up switching species to a rough collie in about 2008 or so, after I got married.
 I figured I could no longer claim to be a wild animal when I had become so domesticated. :)